siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Mass as Trapped Energy.md

 Unconfined propagation carries momentum $p=E/c$ but no inertial rest mass.
 Mass appears when topology confines part of the momentum into persistent circulation.

+If that confined circulation is concentrated in a thin closed tube, the same trapped load defines an effective one-dimensional description.
+Energy per unit length becomes line tension, and the corresponding inertial line density is that tension divided by $c^2$.
+Appendix 217 develops that effective string description directly from the bounded Maxwellian mode.